Last Updated on by Hema Mehta

-Google put clear guideline for local businesses that those have higher online presence can be ranked better.
+Google put clear guideline for local businesses that those have a higher online presence can be ranked better.
 In this regard, local directories and yellow pages can help you.
-Most of the website in this categories let you add your business to their directories for free of cost.
-Although they have also paid premium plans, you don’t need to subscribe any.
-Free classified is adequate if you want better rank for your business in Google local search.
+Most of the websites in these categories let you add your business to their directories for free of cost.
+Although they have also paid premium plans, you don’t need to subscribe to any.
+Free classified is adequate if you want a better rank for your business in Google local search.

-Here quantity quantity is really important.
-Higher the number of your online presence, better will be your rank.
+Here quantity is really important.
+The higher the number of your online presence, the better will be your rank.
 So add your business to as much as possible directories.
-Beside directories and yellow pages, you can also add your business on other website where you can get a chance.
+Besides directories and yellow pages, you can also add your business on another website where you can get a chance.
 But be careful.
-Never do something that can be considered as spam.
+Never do something that can be spam.
 Google hate spammer very much.

 Optimize Your Website for Better SEO

-If you’ve a website, you can get better advantages in ranking your brick and mortar business on Google map.
+If you have a website, you can get better advantages in ranking your brick and mortar business on Google map.
 However, you need to do search engine optimization (SEO) for your website.
-SEO not only help you rank your website for search result, it will also serve you in ranking your business on Google Map.
-In other words, SEO can bring you double benefit.
+SEO not only help you rank your website for the search result, but it will also serve you in ranking your business on Google Map.
+In other words, SEO can bring you a double benefit.

 Monitor the Insight Information

-Google will periodically provide you with report about the performance of your business listing.
-The report will consist the following information.
+Google will periodically provide you with reports about the performance of your business listing.
+The report will consist of the following information.

 - How many people viewed your business on Google?
-How they found your business
+How did they find your business?

-- The area where customers requested direction to you business
+- The area where customers requested direction to your business

 Such information is highly useful for you.
-You can understand the actual progress of your attempt in ranking your business higher on Google so that can improve your listing for better rank.
+You can understand the actual progress of your attempt in ranking your business higher on Google so you can improve your listing for a better rank.

-Local business marketing with Google is really priceless.
-Even if you have multiple business locations distributed in many cities, you can also avail local marketing advantages from Google.
-It doesn’t matter whether your business is small or big, you just should have a physical locations where your customers can visit you.
-Not only small local businesses, even big national and international corporate businesses also take the advantages of Google local promotion by placing their locations across different places on Google listing and Google Map.
+Local business marketing with Google is priceless.
+Even if you have multiple business locations distributed in many cities, you can also avail of local marketing advantages from Google.
+It doesn’t matter whether your business is small or big; you should have a physical location where your customers can visit you.
+Not only small local businesses, even big national and international corporates can also take advantage of Google local promotion by placing their locations across different places on Google listing and the Google Map.

-I hope, now you can start your journey towards big marketing success for your brick and mortar businesses.
-My suggestion for you to be honest enough while you’re describing your business and putting keywords for it.
-If you provide any misinformation, you may gain short term benefit; but for the long term you’ll be a looser.
-People are smart and Google is very much smarter.
+I hope you, now, can start your journey towards big marketing success for your brick and mortar businesses.
+I love to suggest to you, to be honest enough while you’re describing your business and putting keywords for it.
+If you provide any misinformation, you may gain short term benefits; but for the long term, you’ll be a looser.
+People are smart, and Google is very much smarter!

-If you have any query, please feel free to ask me in the comment box.
+If you have any queries, please feel free to ask me in the comment box.
 Let’s work together to build a better world for small businesses.